Christian Joy: Life and career

-Christian Joy (b.
-December 22, 1973 as Christiane Joy Hultquist) is an American costume designer and artist best known for her stage costume designs for Yeah Yeah Yeahs lead singer Karen O. Using found articles and occasionally eschewing thread and print for glue and marker pens she has influenced contemporary fashion with punk and DIY stylings.

-Career

-Christian Joy was born in Marion, Iowa, US.
-She started designing in Brooklyn, NYC in 2000.
-With no formal training in fashion design, she started creating one of a kind hand-painted/hand-sewn t-shirts and re-designing old prom dresses.
+Joy was born in Marion, Iowa, US.
+She started designing in Brooklyn, N.Y.C. in 2000.
+With no formal training in fashion design, she started creating one-of-a-kind hand-painted/hand-sewn t-shirts and redesigning old prom dresses.

 She met Karen O in 2001 and the aspiring singer soon became her favorite model.
-As the Yeah Yeah Yeahs began playing shows Joy designed a fresh outfit for each occasion.
-As the band's fame grew so did Joy's reputation and, in September 2002, she mounted a solo show Brat Style during NYC Fashion week.
+As her band Yeah Yeah Yeahs began playing shows, Joy designed a fresh outfit for each occasion.
+As the band's fame grew, so did Joy's reputation and by September 2002 she mounted a solo show Brat Style during New York Fashion Week.

-As the Yeah Yeah Yeahs achieved international success Joy was able to pursue her designing work full-time.
+In July 2004 Joy and her designs were a key element of a New York Times Sunday magazine feature about the growing influence of Indie Rock on fashion.
+In June 2005 Joy was again featured in Nylon in an article entitled 'Quiet Riot'.

 In 2007 her costume designs were featured at the Victoria & Albert Museum in London as part of the New York Fashion Now exhibit.

 In 2008 Joy took on dressing UK band Klaxons persuading them to give up their trademark neon outfits.
 She collaborated with TopShop on three limited-edition collections, and released her first personal ready-to-wear garments.
+Also in 2008 Joy contributed to Carrie Borzillo-Vrenna's book Cherry Bomb, mentioning John Waters as a style inspiration.

 In Feb 2009 Joy had her first solo exhibition, The Visitors Must Be Amused, at the AVA gallery in NYC.
 Joy asked associates to write a description of a female being and then designed a costume representing each definition, including one of an alien goddess gown with a whip.
 In September 2009 Joy costumes were featured in a Where The Wild Things Are pop-up shop in Los Angeles.